pulibrary/rdss-handbook/applications.md

   - Analytics: [Plausible.io](https://plausible.io/)
   - [Dubbot](https://princeton.dubbot.com) status: In Dubbot
 - Symplectic Elements
-  - An instance of Symplectic Elements used to harvest and review open access articles to publish in the OAR; currently maintained by Library IT, hosted on OIT Windows server infrastructure; in the process of migrating to a hosted solution with the vendor Digital Science
+  - An instance of Symplectic Elements used to harvest and review open access articles to publish in the OAR.
+This requires Microsoft Server infrastructure, and is currently maintained and supported by the vendor [Digital Science](https://www.digital-science.com/).
   - Status: In production
   - Public URL: https://oaworkflow.princeton.edu
   - Code Base: N/A (externally managed by Digital Science)